LIHPC-Computational-Geometry/lihpccg-ci/README.md

 ## Dependencies

 The following graph shows the dependencies between LIHPC-CG products.

-This graph represents the explicit dependencies of the `cmake-cgcore-mgx` docker image The square nodes are external products not installed with `apt install`: they are downloaded and installed in `cmake-cgcore` docker image.
+This graph represents the explicit dependencies of the `cmake-cgcore-mgx` docker image.

+The square nodes are external products not installed with `apt install`: they are downloaded and installed in `cmake-cgcore` docker image.
 The round nodes are LIHPC-CG projects.